Key Takeaways

 Avoiding bad luck in the fifth month

 Traditionally, the fifth lunar month was considered unlucky in some regions.
-People believed that the “five poisonous animals” (五毒, wǔdú) emerged from winter hiding around this time.
+People believed the "five poisonous animals" (五毒, wǔdú) emerged from winter hiding around this time.

 Five poisonous animals (wudu) illustration